Virginia gun show canceled after judge orders organizers to adhere to state coronavirus crowd limits

 The governor made those changes in response to a prolonged surge of coronavirus infections in the state, including in Fairfax.
 On Thursday, the state’s seven-day average for new cases reached 1,823, another record, while the positivity rate for tests was 7.1 percent, part of a steady climb toward the state’s threshold of 10 percent for infection rates that could prompt even tighter restrictions.

-After the ruling, Showmasters announced that the event would be canceled.
+After the ruling, Showmasters announced the event would be canceled.

 “We are very sorry for the incredible financial burden and terrible inconvenience this is inflicting on all involved,” the group said in a statement posted to the event’s website.